elizabellatran/team_jehl/README.md

-<title>Association of Peer Crowd Affiliation and Sexually Transmitted Disease Rates in the United States </title>
+Association of Peer Crowd Affiliation and Sexually Transmitted Disease Rates in the United States

 Team JEHL<br>